prajapati-parth/blog/src/pages/articles/2020-01-05-gatsby-static-page/index.md

 By this step we can know that Gatsby has read the content from our local filesystem and made it available to be used in our project.

 # Converting markdown files to HTML
-Let’s add one more plugin, [gatsby-transformer-remark](https://www.npmjs.com/package/gatsby-transformer-remark) to our project. `gatsby-transformer-remark` would convert the files that we fetched using `gatsby-source-filesystem` from markdown to HTML.
+Let’s add one more plugin, <a target="_blank" href="https://www.npmjs.com/package/gatsby-transformer-remark">gatsby-transformer-remark</a> to our project. `gatsby-transformer-remark` would convert the files that we fetched using `gatsby-source-filesystem` from markdown to HTML.

 1. Install gatsby-transformer-remark
 ```bash